GWO SEA SURVIVAL FULL AND REFRESHER TRAINING INFORMATION

 - Demonstrate the needed knowledge related to GMDSS (Global Maritime Distress and Safety Systems) and SAR (Search and Rescue).

-- Needed skills individually and collective to enhance the chance of survival in an emergency at sea.
+- Gain, needed skills individually and collective to enhance the chance of survival in an emergency at sea.

 - Demonstrate the needed knowledge to ensure safe conduct on installations, vessels and WTG´s during normal operations and in case of emergencies and evacuation.